guangyuan/pdp/README.md

 #### Regression example

 In this example, we fit a random forest to the Boston housing data.
 (See `?boston` for a brief explanation of the data.)
-Note, for any of the following examples, you can see a progress bar by simply specifying `.progress = "text"` in the call to `partial`.
+Note, for any of the following examples, you can see a progress bar by simply specifying `progress = "text"` in the call to `partial`.
 You may also reduce the computation time via the `grid.resolution` option in the call to `partial`.

 ```r
 # Load required packages